FreedomBen/angelbot/README.md

 ## How do I start up Angel Bot for development?

-* Add your slack token to `slackbot-frd.conf` in the provided spot (or as an env var, which is recommend for production environmnets).
+* Add your slack token to `slackbot-frd.conf` in the provided spot (or set it as an env var, which is recommended for production environments).
 For more information see [the slackbot_frd documentation](https://github.com/FreedomBen/slackbot_frd#prestantious--eximious--how-do-i-start)
-* Add your Merriam Webster dictionary keys to `slackbot-frd.conf` if you want to use the dictionary bot
+* Add your Merriam Webster dictionary keys to `slackbot-frd.conf` (or the env var) if you want to use the dictionary bot
 * run `bundle install`
 * run `slackbot-frd start` from the top-level directory